Our Authors

 As a child, Ann Chandonnet went about muttering phrases like "beautiful pea green boat" and "Flopsy, Mopsy, Cottontail, and Peter."
 This affected her mind permanently, and she became a writer.
 She was a feature writer for The Anchorage Times for ten years, and has also written for the Anchorage Daily News, Alaska magazine, the Christian Science Monitor, and Early American Life.
 Her most recent newspaper work was for the Juneau Empire, where she was a feature writer and for three years covered the police and court beat.

 Ann Chandonnet's latest book is "Write Quick": War and a Woman's Life in Letters, 1835-1867, based on genealogical research by her co-editor, Roberta Pevear.
 The book is based on 150 letters from ancestors of Pevear and Chandonnet, who are third cousins.
-"Write Quick" will be published April 20, 2010 by Winoca Books of Wilmington, N.C.
-Chandonnet and Pevear will be conducting a book tour of New England at the end of May 2010.
+"Write Quick" was published April 20, 2010 by Winoca Books of Wilmington, N.C.
+For a review of the book in the September 2010 Civil War News, click here

 Ann also writes poetry and cookbooks, including The Alaska Heritage Seafood Cookbook and Gold Rush Grub (which was selected by the American Association of School Librarians as an Outstanding Book for 2006), a commentary and collection of authentic historical recipes, from the University of Alaska Press.
 She is also the author of Alaska's Arts, Crafts & Collectibles, which is in its second printing.
 Chandonnet's previous book for children is Chief Stephen's Parky, historical fiction set in the Athabascan village of Knik, Alaska, in 1898.